blaisewang/img2latex-mathpix/README.md

 Use your operating system's default methods (or other tools) to take a screenshot of equations or text (Shift (⇧)-Control (⌃)-Command (⌘)-4 on macOS by default).

-The Image2LaTex app will display the image you captured.
+Then, press the `Space` key to preview the screenshot.
-Press the `Return` or `Enter` key to send the OCR request.
+Or, press the `Return` or `Enter` key to send the OCR request.

 See [demo](#Demo) section below.

 ## Demo